 dd command does not convert the file names, only its content.

-These are some examples of dd command usage.
-This data duplicator command can be used in a lot more ways in your daily administration tasks.
 The dd command, although not technically an archiving command, is similar in some ways because it can copy an entire partition or disk into a file and vice versa.